NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 ## By NHS number

-The easiest way to find a matching result is to enter the patient’s 10-digit NHS number.
+The easiest way to find a matching result is to enter the patient's 10-digit NHS number.
 For example, 485 777 3456.

 If the patient needs to find their number, refer them to [Find your NHS number](https://www.nhs.uk/nhs-services/online-services/find-nhs-number/).